gregrickaby/example-wp-theme-with-react/README.md

 ## Demo

-First, we need to enqueue the styles and scripts (and their depdenencies e.g., React and ReactDom) in `functions.php`:
+First, we need to enqueue the styles, scripts, and their depdenencies e.g., React and ReactDom:

 ```php
 /* functions.php */